Mahesh17km/CC_project/README.md

 # CC_project

+Deployment of Web App Using AWS Cloud

+This problem statement has the following objectives:

+Create web applications and seamlessly integrate them with cloud services for optimal performance and scalability.

+Acquire expertise in deploying databases to the cloud and harness the benefits of cloud-based data management for enhanced reliability, accessibility, and cost-efficiency.

 #Description

 This is a simple Hotel Rooms management System which asks for Room number, name of the person staying in the room, phone number and email address of the person.